 High Performance Echo Cancellation

-While our existing carrier-grade echo cancellation solutions, running on dedicated DSPs, do not impact the performance of the host-processor, this new software canceller requires a moderate amount of CPU time / MIPS in order to effectively quash echo.
+HPEC software canceller requires only a moderate amount of CPU time / MIPS in order to effectively regulate echo.
 Digium recommends that users requiring 8 channels at 1024 taps run a PC comparible to a 3.0 GHz Pentium 4, while users only requiring 4 channels at 1024 taps may run a 2.5 GHz Pentium Celeron.
 The CPU requirements are such that it is impractical to operate this echo canceller at 1024 taps for a full T1 or E1 of channels.